 I am also the co-owner of Newcastle-based financial technology startup DivideBuy.
 Together with two friends from my village cricket team, I invested my own money in the concept.
 We started in a tiny office in Burslem but once we had proved our model worked we were able to attract venture capital and move to the Lymedale Business Park in 2015.
 In December 2018 we secured even more investment and moved to town centre premises on Brunswick Street, where we employ over 40 people.

 I am married with three young children, two of which were born at the Royal Stoke, so we both appreciate hugely all that the NHS does for us here in Newcastle.
 We have both served as school governors in the past.

 The chance to serve Newcastle-under-Lyme in Parliament is a tremendous honour and opportunity for me.
 My number one priority is to stop the stink coming from Walley's Quarry landfill in Silverdale.
 I am also passionate about seeking investment to our town making it an even better place for residents of all ages to live and work.

 In Parliament I am a member of the Science and Technology Select Committee and the Procedure Committee.
-I sit on a wide range of All Party Parliamentary Groups including Baseball and Softball, Betting and Gaming, Ceramics, Coalfield Communities, Equipment for Disabled Children, Financial Technology, Humanist, Personal Banking and Fairer Financial Services and Social Media.
+I sit on a wide range of All Party Parliamentary Groups including Surgical Mesh, Betting and Gaming, Ceramics, Coalfield Communities, Equipment for Disabled Children, Financial Technology, Humanist, Personal Banking and Fairer Financial Services and Social Media.

 When I am not working I enjoy spending time with my family, watching and playing cricket and quizzing.